Commodities Halftime Report: Separating the Wheat from the Chaff

 Trump Goes to Warsaw

-Speaking of Trump, I feel as if he has represented the U.S. and its values admirably during his visit to Europe last week.
+Speaking of Trump, I feel as if he has represented the U.S. and its values admirably during his visit to Europe this week.
 His speech in Warsaw sought to strengthen ties between America and Poland, which the New York Times just named the “next economic powerhouse.”

 Trump drew attention to a danger that’s “invisible” yet every bit as dangerous as terrorism and extremism—namely, “the steady creep of government bureaucracy that drains the vitality and wealth of the people.”